joeburden/ADIF2QSL/README.md

 1. **Prepare Input Files**:
    - Ensure you have an ADIF file (`input.adif`) containing your QSO records.
    - Create an SVG template file (`template.svg`) with placeholders for the fields you want to replace.
+   - I have provided an example input.adif and template.svg for you to test how it works.
+Make your own QSL template.

 2. **Script Setup**:
    - Place the script in the same directory as your input ADIF file and SVG template.